 Q: Can I spray and keep my clovers?

-One of the biggest issues with pasture herbicides is that they are very effective clover killers too.
-With the exception of very low rates of 2,4-D (0.5 to 1.0 pt/acre) applied in December or February, every other commonly used pasture herbicide will severely injure or kill clovers.
+One of the biggest issues with pasture herbicides is that they are also effective clover killers.
+Except for low rates of 2,4-D (0.5 to 1.0 pt/acre) applied in December or February, every other commonly used pasture herbicide will severely injure or kill clovers.
 However, these low rates of 2,4-D are not effective on established thistle rosettes.
-Additionally, waiting until after clovers seed before spraying is difficult to do as most thistles will have gone to seed before the clover.
+Spot spraying individual plants rather than broadcast application over many acres is a technique to reduce injury to clovers and other sensitive forages.
+Also, waiting until after clovers seed before spraying is difficult to do as most thistles will have gone to seed before the clover.